 Instructions

-Place the steak in a gallon-size resealable bag.
-Add the marinade and turn to coat (I use my hands to ensure the steak is coated in the marinade).
+Mix the marinade ingredients.
+Unfold the steak and place it in a resealable bag.
+Add the marinade and turn to coat.
 Seal the bag and marinate the steak at room temperature for 30 minutes.

 Transfer the steak to a cutting board.
 Let it rest for 10 minutes, then slice it thinly across the grain and serve.